mauvehed/yourip.app/README.md

 </div>

-## Stats

-![Alt](https://repobeats.axiom.co/api/embed/51a6836661e51cd2af55de642d907d4b57abef75.svg "Repobeats analytics image")

 ## About

 **yourIP** started as a simple web app to fulfill a common need I have of identifying my public IP without having to use other methods to relay it back to me.
 This is half a purposeful tool and the other half a nice excuse to learn some new things and deployment technologies.

+This repository is a continuation of and extension to my existing [yourip](https://github.com/mauvehed/yourip) repository which was written in python and flask.
+I seek to eventually meet feature parity as I rewrite the application in javascript and vue in this repository.

+## Stats

+![Alt](https://repobeats.axiom.co/api/embed/51a6836661e51cd2af55de642d907d4b57abef75.svg "Repobeats analytics image")